Selling residential property

 When we have processed your request, you receive a prepayment decision and bank forms by post.

 You can request prepayments up until the date when the Tax Administration finishes your tax assessment for the year.
-To avoid the consequences of late payment, you should make your request before the end of the calendar year when you sold the property.
+To avoid any penalty charges for late payment, you should make sure that your request arrives at the Tax Administration before the end of the calendar year when you sold the property.

 Check the pre-completed tax return and if needed, correct the information in MyTax.